You may have air quality issues at home or you may be looking for an air cleaner to help you with some health problems, such as asthma or allergies.

 It is important that before making a purchase you do your own research and that you get the right kind of machine to address air quality issues that are specific to your situation.

 How do air purifiers work?
-Different types of air purifiers and sterilisers
+Different types of air purifiers

 Air purifiers and sterilisers can use different technologies to clean the air.
 Below is the overview of the main types that are available on the market.